LAHRACH-Omar-Academic-Projects/COVID-19_Mask_Wearing_Detection/README.md

-# Face-mask-detection
+# COVID-19 Mask Wearing Detection
-Face Mask Detection system built with OpenCV and Computer Vision concepts in order to detect face masks in in real-time video streams.
+Mask Wearing Detection system built with OpenCV and Computer Vision concepts in order to detect people who do not wear their mask in real-time video streams.